smithblack-0/WorkflowForge/docs/ZCP/Graph Builder and Control Flow.md

 ## Control Flow Actions

 * run: Simply attaches a forward reference
-* jumps: Jump is supported by means of attach
+* jumps: Jump is supported by means of attach.